November 1, 2019 Reading Time: 5 minutes

 15Bloomberg.
 S&P BSE 500 Index INR and FTSE Set All-Share Index THB (As at the end of September 2019)

-*Angela Huettemann is a Research Fellow at the Lakshman Kadirgamar Institute of International Relations and Strategic Studies (LKI).
+*Angela Huettemann is a Research Fellow at the Lakshman Kadirgamar Institute of International Relations and Strategic Studies (LKI) in Colombo.
 This is an updated blog.
 The opinions expressed in this article are the author’s own views.
 They are not the institutional views of LKI, and do not necessarily represent or reflect the position of any other institution or individual with which the author is affiliated.